db-benchmarks/db-benchmarks/README.md

 Tue, 29 Mar 2022 14:37:30 +0200 Saving from file /home/snikolaev/db-benchmarks/tests/hn_small/./cache/220329_124856/hn_small_clickhouse__16384
 Tue, 29 Mar 2022 14:37:30 +0200    Saving results for clickhouse
 ```

+### Pull request

+If you believe your test results should be added to https://db-benchmarks.com/ feel free to make a pull request of your results to https://github.com/db-benchmarks/repo

+We will then:
+* review your results to make sure they follow the testing principles
+* discuss with you any arising questions
+* and will merge your pull request

 # Roadmap